sharikak54/sharikak54.github.io/.collections/_faces/baron.md

 ---
-title: "Face: Baron"
+title: "Face: Bunny"
-name: Baron
+name: Bunny
-short_name: baron
+short_name: bunny
-nickname: Red Baron
+nickname: Bun / Red Baron
 type: 3E1C
 has_lr: true
 ---

-The Red Baron is <a href="snoopy">Snoopy's</a> nemesis.
-Since he is (spoiler) actually just a figment of Snoopy's imagination, the Baron looks just like Snoopy but with a cape.
+Looks like the head of a plump-faced bunny, with its ears askew.

+If you flip the bunny upside down, it instead looks like Snoopy with a scarf trailing behind him.
+This is Snoopy in his guise as the **Red Baron**, <a href="axe">Snoopy's</a> nemesis.